tarantool/tarantool/doc/sphinx/book/administration.rst

 .. _Lua documentation: http://www.lua.org/pil/2.4.html

 Numeric literals are: Character sequences containing only digits, optionally preceded by + or -.
+Large or floating-point numeric literals may include decimal points, exponential notation, or suffixes.
-Examples: 55, -.
-Notes: Tarantool NUM data type is unsigned, so -1 is understood as a large unsigned number.
+Examples: 500, -500, 5e2, 500.1, 5LL, 5ULL.
+Notes: Tarantool NUM data type is
+unsigned, so -1 is understood as a large unsigned number.

-Single-byte tokens are: * or , or ( or ).
+Single-byte tokens are: , or ( or ) or arithmetic operators.
 Examples: * , ( ).

 Tokens must be separated from each other by one or more spaces, except that spaces are not necessary around single-byte tokens or string literals.